 7. More Growth in Orthodontic Accessories

 The increasing number of people with dental problems will increase the use of orthodontic accessories.
-This trend is expected to continue, seen by the fact that the number of non-dentist dental practitioners offering orthodontic services has increased by more than 40% since 2010.
+This trend is expected to continue as the number of non-dentist dental practitioners offering orthodontic services has increased by more than 40% since 2010.

-Another trend expected in 2022 is that virtually all orthodontics in the United States will adopt virtual technology for home visits.
-Ios, wearables, and predictive healthcare apps will be the norm for most patients who see an orthodontist.
+Another trend expected in 2023 is that virtually all orthodontics in the United States will adopt virtual technology for home visits.
+Ios, wearables and predictive healthcare apps will be the norm for most patients who see an orthodontist.

 With better technology, doctors are expected to make precise and conscious decisions on each patient’s treatment.
 As a result, many people will skip braces altogether or even have their teeth repaired if they have problems related to their bite or alignment.

-In conclusion, the growth of orthodontic services is inevitable, and it will not be happening overnight.
+In conclusion, the growth of orthodontic services is inevitable and will not happen overnight.
 While technology will continue to enable faster progress, it is clear that patients will keep seeking ways to reduce waiting times.
 This can only be achieved through the increased use of technology.